Tauseef Ahmed: Career

 In a startling debut, Tauseef took 7 for 126, dismissing Kim Hughes twice and Greg Chappell once, sharing 18 wickets with Iqbal Qasim (the other two falling to Imran Khan).
-At the time, he did not even know the names of the opposing Australian players when he made his debut.
+He did not even know the names of the opposing Australian players when he made his debut.

 After 12 wickets at 29 in his first series, he had to wait for two more years and played for a depleted Pakistani side against the visiting Sri Lankans, again performing admirably.
 During these rubbers, he formed an effective partnership with Iqbal Qasim.